abraunegg/onedrive/docs/usage.md

 #### What happens when you use `--resync`

-When invoking `--resync`, the client displays one of the following prompts depending on version.
+When invoking `--resync`, the client displays one of the following prompts depending on the client version.

 #### v2.5.9 and below
 ```text